The Day the Earth Stood Still (2008 film): Plot

 In 1928, a solitary mountaineer exploring the Karakoram mountains in India encounters a glowing sphere.
-He loses consciousness and when he wakes, the sphere has gone and there is a scar on his hand where a sample of his DNA has been taken.
+He loses consciousness and when he wakes, the sphere is gone and there is a scar on his hand.

-In the present day, a rapidly moving object is detected beyond Jupiter's orbit and forecast to impact Manhattan.
-It is moving at 30,000 kilometers per second, fast enough that its impact would destroy all life on Earth.
-The United States government hastily assembles a group of scientists, including Helen Benson and her friend Michael Granier, to develop a survival plan.

-The scientists travel to New York City to await the object's collision with Earth.
-As it nears the planet, the object slows down just before impact.
-Revealed to be a large spherical spaceship, it lands gently in Central Park and is quickly surrounded by NYPD and heavily armed US military forces.
-An alien emerges and Helen moves forward to greet it; but amidst the confusion, the alien is shot.
+In the present day, a rapidly moving object is detected beyond Jupiter's orbit and forecast to impact and destroy all life on Earth.
+The U.S. government hastily assembles a group of scientists, including Helen Benson and her friend Michael Granier, to develop a survival plan.
+The object suddenly slows down and descends in Manhattan, revealing itself to be a large spherical spaceship.
+Helen and the scientists quickly arrive at the scene along with military forces.
+An alien emerges and Helen moves forward to greet it, but amidst the confusion, the alien is shot.
 A gigantic humanoid robot appears and temporarily disables everything in the vicinity by emitting a high-pitched noise before the wounded alien voices the command "Klaatu barada nikto" to shut down the robot's defensive response.

-The alien's exterior is found to be a bioengineered space suit, composed of placenta-like material covering a human-like being.
+The scientists take the alien away in a laboratory where they learn that the alien's exterior skin is a bioengineered space suit, composed of placenta-like material covering a human-like being.
 After the bullet is extracted during surgery, the being quickly ages into Klaatu, who looks like the mountaineer from 1928.
-Klaatu informs Secretary of Defense Regina Jackson that he is a representative of a group of civilizations, sent to talk to the leaders of Earth about saving the planet.
+Klaatu informs Secretary of Defense Regina Jackson that he is a representative from a group of planetary civilizations, sent to talk to the leaders of Earth about saving the planet from ecocide.
 When Jackson instead sends him to be interrogated, Klaatu escapes and reconnects with Helen and her stepson, Jacob, telling them that he must finish his mission to "save the Earth".

-The presence of the sphere and other smaller spheres that begin to appear all over the world cause widespread panic.
-The military launches a drone attack on the Central Park sphere, but is thwarted by the robot.
-The military takes a weapons-free approach, cautiously enclosing the robot, soon nicknamed "GORT" (for Genetically Organized Robotic Technology), and transporting it to the Mount Weather underground facility in Virginia.
+The presence of the sphere and other smaller spheres that begin to appear all over the world causes widespread panic.
+The military launches a drone attack on the sphere, but is thwarted by the robot.
+The military takes a weapons-free approach, cautiously enclosing the robot, soon nicknamed "GORT" (Genetically Organized Robotic Technology), and transporting it to the Mount Weather underground facility in Virginia.